cpbentley/pasa_cbentley_app_hello_ctx/README.md

 #### Setup <a name="setup"></a>

 * Install Java 8 **JDK** (author used 191).
-You need the Java _Development_ Kit, which includes the Runtime (JRE)
+You need the Java _Development_ Kit, which includes the Runtime (JRE).
+[Oracle JDK 8 Download Page](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html "Lastest JDK 8 from Oracle")
 * Install Eclipse (author used 2019-06).
-[Eclipse Download Page](https://github.com/upstage/ "Visit Upstage!")
+[Eclipse Download Page](https://www.eclipse.org/downloads/ "https://www.eclipse.org/downloads/")
-* When launching Eclipse, create or use an existing workspace where you will check out all the github repos.
+* When launching Eclipse, create a workspace or use an existing workspace where you will check out all the github repos.

+* An Eclipse workspace compiles continuously all its projects and their files.
+Errors are reported in the problems view.

 * Import the github repositories listed below.
 Following the given order, you should not see any compilation errors.